-Sheriff Matt Lewis was first elected to office in November 2014 after being with the agency for more than 17 years.
-He was sworn into office January 13, 2015, at the age of 40.
+Sheriff Matt Lewis was first elected to office in November 2014 and has been with the agency for 25 years.
+He was sworn into office on January 13, 2015, at the age of 40.
 Sheriff Lewis began his career as a Detentions Deputy in the Mesa County Detention Facility in 1996.
-He transferred to patrol and as his career progressed, he was a Drug Task Force Investigator before promoting to the rank of Sergeant.
-As a Sergeant he supervised patrol teams, the Professional Standards Unit, the Property Crimes Unit, the Complex Crimes Unit, and also served as the agency’s public information officer.
-When Sheriff Lewis took office he slightly changed the mission of the agency to now reflect Integrity, Service, Community.
+He transferred to patrol and as his career progressed, he was a Drug Task Force Investigator before being promoted to the rank of Sergeant.
+As a Sergeant, he supervised patrol teams, the Professional Standards Unit, the Property Crimes Unit, the Complex Crimes Unit, and also served as the agency’s public information officer.
+When Sheriff Lewis took office he focused the agency on the values of Integrity, Service, and Community.
+Sheriff Lewis retired from his elected position to become the Director of Safety and Security for Community Hospital in August 2021.

 Rebecca Spiess (2014-2015)